AmeenNoor/eire-bnb/README.md

 ### Implemented Features

 1. Responsive Design: The website is designed to be responsive, adapting to different screen sizes and providing an optimal viewing experience on various devices, from desktops to mobile devices.

 2. Navigation: The header includes navigation links for easy access to different sections of the website.
 The navigation is designed to be user-friendly and visually appealing.

 3. Accommodation Listings: The main content area displays a list of accommodations, each represented as a card.
 Accommodations include an image, name, price, and city for quick reference.
 Users can click on "More Details" to view additional information about each accommodation.

 4. Booking Functionality: Users have the option to book accommodations directly from the listing by clicking on the "Book" button.
 The website likely includes functionality to handle booking requests, capturing user details, and managing reservations.

 5. Accommodation Detail Page: There is a dedicated page for detailed information about a specific accommodation, including a larger image and additional details.
 The layout is designed to provide a comprehensive view of the accommodation details.

 6. Dropdown Navigation: The header includes a dropdown navigation feature, enhancing the user experience by organizing related links under a single dropdown button.

+7. 404 and 500 Error Pages: Custom 404 and 500 error pages have been implemented to gracefully handle situations where users encounter page-not-found or server errors.

 ### Future Features

+1. User Reviews and Ratings: Allow users to leave reviews and ratings for accommodations they have booked.

+2. Advanced Search and Filtering: Allow users to filter accommodations based on specific criteria such as price range, amenities, and location.

-1. **High Score Tracking**: Implement a feature to ask the user for their name and record all game statistics in an Excel file, allowing players to view high scores and compete for the top spot.
+3. **High Score Tracking**: Implement a feature to ask the user for their name and record all game statistics in an Excel file, allowing players to view high scores and compete for the top spot.

-2. **Difficulty Levels**: Add the option for players to choose between different difficulty levels, such as easy and difficult.
+4. **Difficulty Levels**: Add the option for players to choose between different difficulty levels, such as easy and difficult.

-3. **Dynamic Word Generation**: Instead of using a constant list of words, connect to an API for word generation, to ensure every game is an exciting adventure.
+5. **Dynamic Word Generation**: Instead of using a constant list of words, connect to an API for word generation, to ensure every game is an exciting adventure.

 ## Data Model/ Classes
 ### Worldscape